NEGU93/cvnn/docs/layers/complex_conv.rst

     :param activity_regularizer: Regularizer function applied to the output of the layer (its "activation") (see :code:`keras.regularizers`).
     :param kernel_constraint: Constraint function applied to the kernel matrix (see :code:`keras.constraints`).
     :param bias_constraint: Constraint function applied to the bias vector (see :code:`keras.constraints`).
+    :param init_technique: String.
+One of 'mirror' or 'zero_imag'.
+Tells the initializer how to init complex number if the initializer was tensorflow's built in initializers (not supporting complex numbers).

+            - 'mirror' (default): Uses the initializer for both real and imaginary part.
+Note that some initializers such as Glorot or He will lose it's property if initialized this way.
+            - 'zero_imag': Initializer real part and let imaginary part to zero.

 .. warning::
     ATTENTION: :code:`regularizers` not yet working, that parameter will be ignored.